yerv000/how_to-ruby_from_source/README.md

 - Ruby version management tools (RVM, rbenv, etc) add complexity when full usage is not required.
 - Ruby versions installed by package managers (apt-get, etc) lag behind the latest stable version.

-The following steps detail an approach to use on a Debian derived distribution (Linux Mint, Ubuntu, etc).
+The following steps detail an approach to use on a Debian derived distributions (Linux Mint, Ubuntu, etc).

-All commands are performed in the user's home directory unless otherwise stated.
+**All commands are performed while in the user's home directory unless otherwise stated.**

 ## Build tools and libraries